 4. Onetangi Hidden Gems Path

 The Onetangi Hidden Gems Path is a loop walk that will take you along Onetangi Beach and through Onetangi’s scenic reserves.
-The path has a mix of beach, bush and suburban tracks that are easy with a few steep climbs.
-The loop takes around 50 minutes and is 2.8 km.

 To see a map of the walk and more information, visit Auckland Council’s website here.